 We strive to understand the evidence of impact for each model to the greatest degree possible.
 Of course, it’s often hard to measure many of the outcomes innovative models are driving toward, and even when strong measures exist, there are many other barriers—like cost, time, and research design—that make understanding the direct connection between a model and its outcomes challenging.
 As a result, we strive for transparency and thoroughness above conclusive and definitive evaluations of a model’s impact on the Exchange.
 We are mindful of educational inequities that are often pervasive in schools and seek to elevate models that are achieving equitable outcomes for all students.
 For each model, we review all publicly available information on impact, as well as what the community or model provider shares with us.

-Models on the Exchange are diverse across various factors like the design of the model (e.g., the types of practice they use, the goals they drive toward) as well as the contexts and communities the model was designed by and for.
+Models on the Exchange are designed with inclusion in mind.
+We strive to have a diversity of models across various factors like the design of the model (e.g., the types of practice they use, the goals they drive toward) as well as the contexts and communities the model was designed by and for.
 We seek especially to elevate models with leaders of color, those serving BIPOC communities, and those operating in rural contexts.

 - Find a Model.
 You can find a model by searching specific keywords or using filters like key practices and structures the model uses, student aims and outcomes the model drives toward, Leaps the model makes, grade bands the model serves, or resources and supports the model offers.
 You can even quickly preview each model by clicking the eye icon.